aekaplan/aekaplan.github.io/_work/grid.md

 The project was built with [Jekyll](http://jekyllrb.com) and plain CSS.
 I wanted [the code](https://github.com/aekaplan/grid) to be accessible to beginners, so I stayed away from language extensions like Sass.

 I found that including simple visualizations helped to clarify some of the more complicated concepts, like the CSS box model.
-Breaking down larger challenges into smaller ones also made the content more easily digestable.
+Breaking down larger challenges into smaller ones also made the content more easily digestible.

 The feedback I received from the community was amazing and I wrote [a retrospective](/blog/grid-retrospective) on what I learned over the course of the following year.

-###Logo
+### Logo
 ![Responsive](/assets/images/work/grid/grid-logo.svg)

-###Web
+### Web
 {% include browser.html image="grid/grid-desktop" %}
 {% include browser.html image="grid/grid-box-desktop" %}

-###Mobile
+### Mobile
 {% include browser.html mobile=true image="grid/grid-mobile" %}
 {% include browser.html mobile=true image="grid/grid-column-mobile" %}